Rohan-Thapa/Banking-System/README.md

 # Banking-System
 It is a banking system sample in Python

-For running this we need to be inside our project direcotry so there won't be any error related to the path of the files.
+For running this we need to be inside our project directory so there won't be any error related to the path of the files.
 Firstly, we need to run the server
 > python server.py (In Windows)
 > python3 server.py (In Linux and MacOS)